samolisov/bazel-llvm-bridge/README.md

 and can be edited in your `WORKSPACE`.
 Notice that a library will bring also its dependencies exactly how the CMake build works.

+When LLVM/Clang is built on an environment that supports the [*Z3 Solver*](https://github.com/Z3Prover/z3), the code of some LLVM and Clang libraries is enriched by Z3 and projects dependent on the libraries must be linked against it.
+To enable the linking, an environment variable is added: `Z3_INSTALL_PREFIX`.
+If the environment variable is set, the Z3 library will be copied into the building directory and a target for the Z3 Solver will be added into the `deps` attribute of the `llvm_support` library.

 In order to use any LLVM libraries in you targets, do the following steps:

  0. Checkout the corresponding version of the bridge.
 A version number